 - Discuss and reflect OKRs retrospectively.
 Learn from your performance but do not make bonuses or other incentives directly dependent on the attainment of OKRs.
 A more detailed explanation will follow in the next paragraph.

 In order to enable self-organization and to identify synergies, enterprises should foster transparency about the goals and priorities everyone is working on.
 However, the current progress of an individual on their goals might not necessarily have to be publicly available for everyone.
 It is important (and possible) to find a working system of rules and guidelines that respects employee privacy and gets the approval of work counsels.
-Without weakening the impact of OKRs!
+Without weakening the impact of OKR!

 A further aspect many organizations adapt to their company culture is the use of stretch goals.
 Stretch goals are set so ambitious that it is almost impossible to achieve completion of more than 70%.
 Particularly in the German-speaking region, these kind of goals can lead to insecurity and demotivation among employees.
 This is because the local mentality of coping with ambition and failure is usually very different from the USA and other countries.
-Hence, it might make sense to avoid stretch goals and aim for 100% completion, particularly when starting with OKRs.
+Hence, it might make sense to avoid stretch goals and aim for 100% completion, particularly when starting with OKR.

 In an increasingly complex and digitized economy, agile goal and performance management systems are indispensable.
 An ever increasing pressure to innovate and more flexible working models, require new standards that help enterprise to organize work and foster focus, engagement, accountability, and alignment.